Understanding Tuition & Fees

 Unlike state schools, NWC doesn't offer discounted tuition to in-state students.

-The tuition and fee costs cited on this page don't include room and board, which can increase your expenses.
+Tuition and fees take care of the costs of attendance for one year of school, but do not include room and board, which is an additional cost you will get when living on campus.
 Then again, most students end up paying under maximum tuition because they get financial aid along with other reductions.

 For more information, visit NWC Cost Per Credit Hour.